 BOARD & STAFF

-As a result of our January 2024 Annual Board Election, we have filled all 12 seat Board of Directors, which represents 1/3 residents of BACLT-owned properties, 1/3 general community members, and 1/3 public representatives who are experts in topics essential to our work.
-BACLT is proud to be led by a diverse leadership team including a majority of women and people of diverse racial and ethnic backgrounds.
+As of our November 2025 Annual Board Election, we have filled all 12 seats on our Board of Directors, which represents 1/3 residents at BACLT properties, 1/3 general community members, and 1/3 public representatives with expertise in topics essential to our work.
+BACLT is proud to be led by a Board team representing the full diversity of our communities.

 Lessee Representatives